 The French opera Oedipe is one of the few theatrical works that tells the entire life story of its title character.
 The ending of George Enescu’s work is gentler than in other versions of the myth and the music is highly engaging.
 With snatches of Romanian folk music, Enescu evokes a pastoral mood that contrasts with the ominous sounds of the percussion, symbolising fate.

 Spectacular staging by Alex Ollé

-This co-production was previously mounted at La Monnaie/De Munt in Brussels and Royal Opera House Covent Garden, in a spectacular presentation by Alex Ollé of La Fura dels Baus (Faust and Il trovatore).
+This original production of La Monnaie/De Munt, Brussel 2010, was mounted in a spectacular presentation by Alex Ollé of La Fura dels Baus (Faust and Il trovatore).
 Oedipe is sung by Johan Reuter (Dr Schön in Lulu), and Jocaste by Sophie Koch in her long-awaited DNO debut.
 Violeta Urmana returns to DNO as La Sphinge (Kundry in Parsifal, Amneris in Aida and Azucena in Il trovatore).
 The Chorus of the Dutch National Opera also features prominently.

 Marc Albrecht, chief conductor at Dutch National Opera and the Netherlands Philharmonic Orchestra | Netherlands Chamber Orchestra, feels a deep resonance with music from the first half of the twentieth century, such as Enescu’s Oedipe.
 Last season he conducted DNO’s Eine florentinische Tragödie|Gianni Schicchi, Tristan und Isolde and Gurre-Lieder to widespread acclaim.